mirko-felice/JavalinServerCodegen/samples/javalin/linda/doc/serverStub.md

 # APIs:

-Each api generated contains base implementation which includes:
+Each api generated is an abstract class to be extended that contains base implementation which includes:

 1) Registration of all specified routes.
 The routes will be created for the schemes specified globally.
 For *http/https* schemes a route will be created for each path.